nicholasconoplia/linkedinautomator/MONETIZATION_DEPLOYMENT.md

-# 💰 PostPilot Monetization System - Complete Deployment Guide
+# 💰 Employment Monetization System - Complete Deployment Guide

-Your PostPilot platform now includes a full subscription and monetization system!
+Your Employment platform now includes a full subscription and monetization system!
 Here's everything you need to know to deploy and start earning revenue.

 ## 🎯 What's Been Implemented